1 The normal distribution

 1.1 The central limit theorem

-and becomes normal as n .
+and becomes normal as .

-Essentially we are saying that a quantity which represents the combined effect of a number of variables will be approximately normal no matter what the original distributions are provided that σ 2 < .
+Essentially we are saying that a quantity which represents the combined effect of a number of variables will be approximately normal no matter what the original distributions are provided that .
 This statement is true for the vast majority of distributions you are likely to meet in practice.
 This is why the normal distribution is crucially important to engineers.
 A quotation attributed to Prof. G. Lippmann, (1845-1921, winner of the Nobel prize for Physics in 1908) ‘Everybody believes on the law of errors, experimenters because they think it is a mathematical theorem andmathematicians because they think it is an experimental fact.’

 You may think that anything you measure follows an approximate normal distribution.
 Unfortunately this is not the case.
 While the heights of human beings follow a normal distribution, weights do not.
 Heights are the result of the interaction of many factors (outside one’s control) while weights principally depend on lifestyle (including how much and what you eat and drink!)
 In practice, it is found that weight is skewed to the right but that the square root of human weights is approximately normal.
-The probability density function of a normal distribution with mean μ and variance σ 2 is given by the formula
+The probability density function of a normal distribution with mean and variance is given by the formula

 Figure 1